bufbuild-ru/docs/docs/generate/managed-mode/index.md

 # Managed mode

-::: tip NoteThis feature has changed significantly between `v1` and `v2` configurations.
+::: tip This feature has changed significantly between `v1` and `v2` configurations.
 See the [v1 to v2 migration guide](../../migration-guides/migrate-v2-config-files/) for migration instructions or the [v1 `buf.gen.yaml` reference](../../configuration/v1/buf-gen-yaml/) if you're still using `v1` configuration files.

 :::